dmbarbour/wikilon/docs/AboutABC.md

         {:s}d           =>  [[A]{:s}d]{&error}i
         [[A]]{&tuple2}  =>  [[A]]{&tuple2}{&error}

-Developers can freely specify errors, construct ad-hoc error values.
+Developers may freely specify their own error values:

         "TODO: fix foo yesterday!"{&error}

-Error values can be passed around, copied, and dropped like normal values.
-Error values will not be further evaluated.
-Evaluation becomes stuck insofar as an attempt is made to observe the error value, e.g. the `{&error}i` pattern.
-Being stuck on an error does not generate further errors.
-But the remainder of the computation may still evaluate, so we might report many runtime errors rather than the first one.
+Use of `{&error}` marks a *value* as erroneous.
+Observing that value, e.g. with `[A]{&error}i`, results in a stuck computation.
+Being stuck on an error will not generate further errors.
+A type checker may treat an error value as having any type.

 ### Gates for Active Debugging